-Prior to the COVID-19 pandemic, Oregon was home to 1,000 wineries, 1,300 vineyards, 73 distributors, 400 breweries, 70 cideries, more than 65 distilleries, 10,000 restaurants and 37,200 farms, creating thousands of good-paying jobs and several billion dollars in wages.
-Many of those jobs have been lost.
-Tax increases only make it harder for these local businesses to invest in rehiring, equipment, upgrades and expansion, and will result in higher prices for consumers.
+Oregon is home to 400 breweries, 1,000 wineries, 1,300 vineyards, 70 cideries, 65 distilleries, 73 distributors and 10,000 restaurants, creating hundreds of thousands of good-paying jobs and several billion dollars in wages.
+With the highest cost increases in generations, tax increases would only make it harder for these local businesses to invest in hiring, equipment upgrades and expansion.

 Oregon is home to 65 distilleries supporting 18,000 jobs and generating $1.6 billion for the state.
-Oregon distillers reported a 30% reduction in sales due to COVID-19.
+Oregon distillers reported a 30% reduction in sales due to COVID-19, and while they’re trying to recover from a two-year pandemic, the glass they sell their products in is becoming harder to obtain.
+Manufacturers are reporting long lead times, making the planning process harder for spirits producers.
 Oregon’s spirits tax is already 2nd highest in the country.
 The last thing these homegrown businesses need is a tax increase.